dedeop/resources-on-diffusion-in-medical-imaging/README.md

 # Medical Image Outpainting
-Compilation of papers covering both inpainting and outpainting in medical imaging
+The goal of this repository is to compile papers about outpainting in medical imaging with a focus on diffusion.
+Current research in this field is somewhat limited, so I've included some GAN research as well as inpainting.
+Thank you to all of the original authors for their work.

 Outpainting:
 | Title | Authors | Description |